huggingface/huggingface.js/packages/tasks/src/tasks/mask-generation/about.md

 ### Masked Image Modelling

 Generating masks can be done to facilitate learning, especially in semi- or unsupervised learning.
-For example, the [BEiT](https://huggingface.co/docs/transformers/model_doc/beit) use image masked patches in the pre-training.
+For example, the [BEiT model](https://huggingface.co/docs/transformers/model_doc/beit) uses image-masked patches in the pre-training.

 ### Human-in-the-loop